 Hiking is probably the easiest thing to get out and do because, other than your warm winter gear, you don’t need a whole lot of equipment.
 But if you’re looking for something a bit more challenging than walking, you may want to consider cross-country skiing or snowshoeing.
 Though some of our trails in York-Durham-Headwaters are groomed, many are not.
 Don’t let that deter you, however.
 With the extra effort of an ungroomed trail comes a greater winter adventure.

 “Snowshoeing opportunities abound,” says Stephen Snoddon of the Durham Mountain Biking Association.
 If skiing an ungroomed trail is a little too intimidating, snowshoeing is much easier for beginners since it is not much different from hiking.
-Additionally, it’s also relatively expensive and snowshoes don’t take up much room in your vehicle.
+Additionally, it’s also relatively inexpensive and snowshoes don’t take up much room in your vehicle.

 Do we really need to say it?
 The only possible conclusion is that you need to get out there onto our many York-Durham-Headwaters trails.
 Winter is not a time to hide and hibernate.
 You’re not a bear, after all.
 You’re an adventure seeker whose passion knows no seasonal limit.
 As the old Roy Rogers song goes: Happy (Winter) Trails to You!